sacander/spotify-weighted-playlists-web/README.md

 # spotify-weighted-playlists-web
 Web app that allows you to generate shuffled playlists where different artists have custom weightings.
+Requires an empty output playlist (current contents will be overwritten) that is filled as a result of the shuffle and can be listened to in order.
 Try it out [here](https://zanderson004.github.io/spotify-weighted-playlists-web/).

 Instructions:
 1. Click 'Get Access Token and sign in to Spotify.